Viktor Kovalenko (footballer): Loans to Spezia

 On 8 August 2021, Kovalenko joined fellow Serie A side Spezia on a season-long loan.

 On 2 August 2022, he returned to Spezia on another loan, with Spezia holding an obligation to buy if the club avoids relegation.

+Release by Atalanta

+Kovalenko was released from his contract by Atalanta in August 2024 at the end of the summer transfer window.

+Empoli

+On 11 February 2025, Kovalenko sign for Empoli for a free transfer after being released.

 International career

 Kovalenko was called up by Ukraine to play in the 2015 FIFA U-20 World Cup in New Zealand.
 He scored two goals in a 6–0 victory over Myanmar and added a hat-trick against the United States to secure 3–0 win at North Harbour Stadium in Auckland, as the team reached the round of 16.
 He won the Golden Boot of the 2015 FIFA U-20 World Cup with five goals.